-However, during puberty changes that occur in the mammary glands, can lead to cancer.
-To prevent the disease, it is necessary to carefully monitor their health and consult your doctor if any unknown changes.
+However, during sexual maturation of the changes that occur in the mammary glands, can lead to cancer.
+To prevent the disease, their health should be carefully monitored and consult your doctor if any unknown changes.

 Teens need to know that the changes of the mammary glands are not something to be afraid of something and it is unlikely the majority of them mean breast cancer.

 In this age group, it is practically impossible to meet this condition.
 The disease can not be diagnosed or deleted only on the basis of symptoms.
 As a teenager, he is rare, there are no reliable statistics on survival rates.

 Young women face a much lower risk of breast cancer, and it is rare in adolescents.
 Changes that occur during puberty, can scare any young girl.
 Some may worry about the appearance of breast cancer.

 Early breast development often begins as a lump under the nipple, causing anxiety in adolescents.
 These breast lumps are sensitive, causing unnecessary anxiety.
 Parents and doctors should reassure adolescents relative to normal breast growth, as its development of new girls and it can be quite nerve-wracking.

 Though it is rare, but the teenager developing breast cancer.
 Here you can read how to conduct effectivetreatment of breast cancer in Israel.
 Breast cancer, like all cancers, occurs when normal cells begin to grow without control and shares.
 Over time, this increase constitutes a tumor that damages healthy tissue and spread to other parts of the body.